devfhalley/PrayerCompanion/README.md

 ### Debugging Database Issues

 For debugging PostgreSQL database issues, use the `database_direct.py` module which provides direct SQL access.
 Always use this approach carefully and only for diagnostic purposes.

+#### Common Database Issues

+1. **Array Format Error**: If you see an error like `malformed array literal: "0000000"` with a detail mentioning "Array value must start with "{" or dimension information", this is due to PostgreSQL's array format requirements.
+The system needs to be updated to store days as a proper PostgreSQL array format like `{0,0,0,0,0,0,0}` instead of a string like `"0000000"`.
+Run the migration scripts to ensure database schema is properly set up.

 ### Direct SQL Access (for debugging only)